 Python comes in handy in a broad range of applications.
 Here are the most popular uses of the language in the financial services industry.

-Attention to detail is critical as well because these solutions almost always include integrations with institutions, services, and bank API connections that need to run smoothly.
+- Attention to detail is critical as well because these solutions almost always include integrations with financial institutions, services, and bank API connections that need to run smoothly.